jjmontesl/cubesviewer/README.md

 * Dimension hierarchies, date filtering
 * Several charts and diagrams can be created
+* Map charts
-* Explore, create data series, draw charts, see raw facts
+* Explore, aggregate, create series, draw charts, see raw facts
 * Export data and images
 * Responsive design, tablet friendly
-* Undo / redo
+* Undo / redo / clone views
-* Views can be embedded in other web sites
+* Views can be embedded in other webs
-* User Interface allows for multiple views on-screen
 * Optional multi-user server-side backend for saving/sharing views